DingXiaoH/RepVGG/README.md

 The MegEngine version: https://github.com/megvii-model/RepVGG.

 Update (Jan 13, 2021): you can get the equivalent kernel and bias in a differentiable way at any time (get_equivalent_kernel_bias in repvgg.py).
 This may help training-based pruning or quantization.
+Update (Jan 27, 2021): this training script has been tested.

 Citation: